awsdocs/amazon-s3-developer-guide/doc_source/DeleteMarker.md

 + It does not have data associated with it\.
 + It is not associated with an access control list \(ACL\) value\.
 + It does not retrieve anything from a `GET` request because it has no data; you get a 404 error\.
-+ "The only operation you can make against a delete marker is an S3 API DELETE call, in order to do this you will need an IAM user/role with the appropriate access or the root account to issue such a request." \.
++ The only operation you can use on a delete marker is an Amazon S3 API `DELETE` call\.
+To do this you will need make the `DELETE` request using an AWS Identity and Access Management \(IAM\) user or role with the appropriate permissions\.

 Delete markers accrue a nominal charge for storage in Amazon S3\.
 The storage size of a delete marker is equal to the size of the key name of the delete marker\.
 A key name is a sequence of Unicode characters\.
 The UTF\-8 encoding adds from 1 to 4 bytes of storage to your bucket for each character in the name\.
 For more information about key names, see [Object Keys](UsingMetadata.md#object-keys)\.
 For information about deleting a delete marker, see [Removing Delete Markers](RemDelMarker.md)\.